 - -Low butterfish availability/abundance resulted in low landings in the 1990s and it has been very difficult to re-establish a market.
 It might take several years to re-establish export markets, but there are some indications that demand may be higher than anticipated.
 Traditional export food markets want fish caught in December-March (fat/roe/feed issues). - -Boats have been increasing fresh butterfish production relatively slowly so as to not crash the price.
-Fresh market has been absorbing surprising quantity of fish without price dropping. - -Early 2015 sizes were very good and the fish are of high quality. - -It is too early to determine how the markets will respond to U.S. butterfish in the long run, but participants remain cautiously optimistic. - -2016 fishery so far is largely incidental lots of small butterfish, absence of larger fish.
-Overall mentality is still to avoid butterfish focus has been on longfin squid given good 2016 longfin squid fishery so far.
+Fresh market has been absorbing surprising quantity of fish without price dropping. - -It is too early to determine how the markets will respond to U.S. butterfish in the long run.
+Fishery is totally market driven. - -Early 2017 fishery was by a few vessels; the processor restricted landings.
+Low prices made it difficult for most to justify targeting butterfish.
+Good size but low fat content in early 2017 fish.
+2017 could have been much higher already but processing any butterfish is still a speculative activity given the market.
+Export fish need to be either frozen at sea or brought in in refrigerated seawater to keep product quality high. - -No major changes observed in butterfish availability by participants from 2016 to early 2017. - -Dogfish continue a major problem. - -Overall mentality is still to avoid butterfish focus has been on longfin squid given good 2016 longfin squid fishery/prices. - -Spring 2016 NEAMAP age 1s were 2nd highest ever. - -Vessels landing at Lund's typically retain butterfish as bycatch and low 2017 landings at Lund's not surprising given slow longfin squid fishery so far in 2017.

-- -Early 2015 had very poor fishing weather.
-Weather not cited as issue for early 2016. - -Abundance has been relatively high in the last few years compared to the early 2000s, both inshore and offshore. - -Precaution is warranted given butterfish's important role in the ecosystem as part of the forage base and given butterfish catches have been very low compared to recent projection results.
-[Note: ABC is already connected to butterfish's forage role through the SSC's ABC approach.] - -There remains some concern about the age structure of butterfish.
+- -For 2016/2017 weather, typical mix of good and bad weather. - -Abundance has been relatively high in the last few years compared to the early 2000s, both inshore and offshore. - -Some advisors indicated that precaution is warranted given butterfish's important role in the ecosystem as part of the forage base and given butterfish catches have been very low compared to recent projection results (and possible future catches). - -Some advisors noted that butterfish's role as forage is already accounted for in the conservative reference point currently used for butterfish, which was specifically recommended in a paper (Patterson 1992) looking at harvest of forage species. - -There remains some concern about the age structure of butterfish.
 What is age range of recent butterfish catches?
-Staff will ask center staff when next round of aging will be done.

 -Mesh requirement is holding landings back and causing regulatory discards.
 Need an analysis of any discards to determine cause - regulatory discarding may be a primary cause of discarding.
 The 2,500 pound trip limit for using <3-inch mesh was causing regulatory discarding.
 If you are out squid fishing and happen to come across some butterfish, having to discard does not make any sense.
 Focused butterfish fishing will probably use 3-inch mesh anyway.
 Less than 3-inch mesh is probably targeting something else and hitting butterfish incidentally - why not keep?
 Note: Effective May 26, 2016, moratorium permits can retain up to 5,000 pounds butterfish with under 3" mesh.
+5,000 pound limit is still likely to drive regulatory discards, a much higher limit would be necessary to totally eliminate regulatory discards.
+Staff noted they have plans to do this analysis after a couple of years at the higher trip limit.
+An advisor suggested using caution when using discard reason or species targeted to analyze bycatch due to observer protocols.